romainsimon/awesome-investing/README.md

 # Awesome Investing

 😎 List of awesome investing tools and software, mostly about investing in stocks.
+This list is not the longest one, but the list of the most awesome resources in my opinion that I wished someone shared with me and I'm using.

-# Learning
+# Learn to Invest

+First, before you start to invest

 ## Free courses
 | Link          | Description   |